 After a person wrote a blog post about CorningWare being worth $7000 or more we have seen tons of posts here on the site asking about how much their item is worth.
 In reality nobody will pay $7000 for this item because there are still so many of them around.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I have two La Marjolaine 2 liter Corningware A-2-B dishes.
 Are these worth anything, if so, how much do you think I could ask for them?

 Nice!
 They sell regularly from 7-19 dollars depending on if you have the glass lids and/or storage lids.

 There is a lot of misinformation floating about that these are worth thousands.
 Sadly that is false.
 High sold values on eBay are usually a scam or money laundering.

 There are some blog sites that post these are worth around $7000 or more for each one.
 This is a bogus price and it is not even possible.
-If you check listing online the dishes are selling from $8.99 to $35.

 I believe it has now become a game with some sellers but mostly just people who are harboring a 'dream' and have all these listings with ridiculous asking prices.